aircatcher/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README_Setup-CMOfficeDeployment.md

 	* **Channels** The available options are **Current, Deferred, FirstReleaseDeferred, FirstReleaseCurrent**
 	* **Bitness** Available options are **v32, v64, Both**.
 Default value is Both.
 	* **DeploymentType** The available options are **DeployWithScript,DeployWithConfigurationFile**
 		* **DeployWithScript** - A PowerShell script will be used to deploy Office ProPlus.
-The script will generate a configuration.xml file based on the client's current environment.
+The script will generate a configuration xml file based on the client's current environment.
 		* **DeployWithConfigurationFile** - A configuration xml file is created and saved in the package share hosting the deployment files.
 The configuration file is created when Create-CMOfficeDeploymentProgram is ran.
 	* **ScriptName** The name of the script that will be used to deploy Office 365 ProPlus.
 Default value is **CM-OfficeDeploymentScript.ps1**
 	* **SiteCode** Three digit site code, example **S01**.
 Left blank it will default to the current site.